-iPhone Touch ID Hack: 6-Year-Old Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts
+iPhone Touch ID Hack: Shrewd Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts

 “Touch ID is a seamless way to use your fingerprint as a passcode.
 Your fingerprint is one of the best passcodes in the world.
 It’s always with you, and no two are exactly alike.
 With just a touch of your device’s Home button, the Touch ID sensor quickly reads your fingerprint and automatically unlocks your phone.
 You can even use it to authorize purchases from the iTunes Store, App Store, and iBooks Store, and Apple Pay.”

-Ashlynd confessed to the deed and took pride in her ability to trick her mother using a supposed “secure” phone.
-If there’s any consolation, the industrious girl assured her mother that the packages were being shipped to their address.
+Ashlynd confessed to her mother and took pride in her ability to trick her mother using a supposed “secure” phone.
+And, if there’s any consolation, the industrious girl assured her mother that the packages were being shipped to their address.

 “No, Mommy, I was shopping.
-But don’t worry — everything that I ordered is coming straight to the house.”
+But don’t worry—everything that I ordered is coming straight to the house.”

 Howell tried to return the items to preserve her belief in Santa Claus.
 The woman reasoned that she had to tell her daughter the gifts were coming from the jolly old St. Nicholas.